Ango-Jay/Ango-Jay/README.md

 # Hey you!✌🏾
--Few things you should know:
+Few things you should know about me:
 - 🔧 Designing, Creating, and Fixing these are things that come natural to me😌
 - 🤓 Curious about all things ML and AI(apparently they're not the same thing 🤷🏾‍♂️)
 - 🤝 Open to work on super creative and fun projects